thin-edge/thin-edge.io-specs/src/supported-operations/thin-edge-supported-operations.md

 Tables `[exec]` or `[mqtt]` must be present if config is not empty.
 Tables `[exec]` and `[mqtt]` are mutually exclusive and only one of them can be used.

-Table `[noop]` can be introduced for operations that do not require any additional configuration nor additional binary invocations.
+If operation doesn't require additional configuration an empty `toml` file can be used.

-Basic tables names are fixed and are `exec`, `mqtt`, `noop` and `extras`.
+Basic tables names are fixed and are `exec`, `mqtt` and `extras`.
 Additional tables can be added as needed.

 ## Operation invocation